Las Vegas shooting: Remembering the fallen

 Adrian Murfitt

 The 35-year-old Alaska native died during the concert, a family member said Monday.
-Murfitt worked as a fisherman, and went to Vegas to attend the concert to "treat himself to something nice and fun," his sister told The Associated Press.
+Murfitt worked as a fisherman, and attended the concert to "treat himself to something nice and fun," his sister told the Associated Press.

 Shannon Gothard described her brother as a man with a hearty laugh and a former competitive hockey player who still dabbled in the game.
 "His whole life was always around hockey," she said.